 For me, the vision of a calendar alone is powerful.
 A crisp new empty calendar invites possibility.
-A clean slate.
-A fresh start.
+A clean slate and a fresh start.
 Promise.
 Hope.

 I so look forward to the ritual of changing calendars.
 With thought and intention I carefully transfer existing appointments.
 Which pen should I use?
 Blue for me, Black for Ian, Red for family etc. I’ve never fully sustained my color-coded practices, but with high hopes I start strong every Jan 1st.

 The final step of the ritual is to move the ‘old calendar’ to the bottom cupboard.
 Past.
 Done.
 Gone.
 But not before I reflect on the departing year.
 Overall, in 2018, I have a lot to be thankful for.
 But, while living through the day to day, among the trees there is even more I’m glad to have behind me.
 The last couple of months especially have been a slog.
 They have required endurance, fortitude and sheer grit.
 I’m tired.
 I fantasize of escape.